 On October 2, 2015, I gave notice to my boss: it’s time to do something different after ten and half years in the Army.
 In the spirit of a writer from my Dad’s generation, I look back on the things I carried:

 A great admiration for then-Captain Craig Whiteside, West Point TAC officer.
 Our cadet squad was shorthanded due to multiple injuries.
 He volunteered as a squad member on the final 24-hour eval.
 I was in awe of his example.
 I made a big decision that day: I would branch Infantry and try to be a good man like Craig Whiteside.

 Pain when I told my parents I was failing out of West Point.
-Irony struck deeper when I learned my brother got accepted.
+The irony struck deeper when I learned my brother got accepted.

 The relief when I got a reprieve from the Dean and the Commandant.
 Major Whiteside—yes, the same one from above—gave me the news.
 I never felt smaller than I did that day.
 He reminded me of my oath, and that I had a rare second chance.
 I gladly accepted the second chance.
 I repeated my sophomore year.
 I graduated.
 I never forgot the power of second chances.